Sysprep (System Preparation) Overview

 - Run Sysprep generalize on the upgraded image, re-capture the updated image, and deploy the image to new devices.

 Beginning with Windows 8.1, the Sysprep user interface is deprecated.
-The Sysprep UI will continue to be supported in this release however it may be removed in a future release.
+The Sysprep UI opens when you start Audit mode, but it may be removed in a future release.
 Update your deployment workflow to use Sysprep from the command line.
 For more information, see Sysprep Command-Line Options.

 Sysprep has the following limitations: